HELM: Hierarchical Encoding for mRNA Language Modeling

-In this section, we provide the details of our experiments with three GPT-2-based models: 20 million (20M), 50 million (50M), and 100 million (100M) parameters.
+In this section, we provide the details of our experiments with two scales of transformer-based models: 50 million (50M), and 100 million (100M) parameters.
 All models were trained using the non-hierarchical XE and our hierarchical HELM framework with a Causal Language Modeling (CLM) objective.
 The performance was evaluated on downstream mRNA property prediction tasks on five datasets introduced in main text.